cosmos/interchain-security/docs/docs/adrs/adr-018-fault-resolutions.md

 To address this risk in PSS, a governance-gated slashing solution can be used until fraud proof technology matures.

-This ADR proposes a fault resolution mechanism, which is a type of governance proposal that victims of faults can use to vote on the slashing of validators that misbehave on Opt-in consumer chains.
+This ADR proposes a fault resolution mechanism, which is a type of governance proposal that can be use to vote on the slashing of validators that misbehave on Opt-in consumer chains.

 In what follows, we describe the implementation of a fault resolution mechanism that handles incorrect executions on consumer chains, as a first iteration.